Comparisons

 Most P2P tunnel tools ship with no metrics, no traces, and no structured audit logs.
 DevOps teams bolt on monitoring after the fact, poorly.

-Shurli ships with Prometheus metrics (libp2p built-in + custom proxy/auth/holepunch counters), structured audit logging, and a pre-built Grafana dashboard with 29 panels out of the box.
+Shurli ships with 53 custom Prometheus metrics (proxy, auth, vault, pairing, deposits, admin socket, ZKP proving/verification, grants, transfers, plugins) alongside libp2p built-in metrics, structured audit logging, and a pre-built Grafana dashboard with 56 panels out of the box.
 No other P2P tunnel tool ships with this level of built-in observability.

 What’s next: Distributed tracing (deferred - 35% CPU overhead not justified yet).
 OTLP export via Prometheus bridge when users request it.